-The diagram, displayed below, indicates which parts of the skeleton survived their 3,700 years underground.
-Those in bright purple are still a part of the collection today normally housed at Caithness Horizons museum in Thurso.
+The diagram, displayed below, indicates which parts of the skeleton survived their 4,200 years underground.
+Those in bright purple are still a part of the collection today and are normally housed at Caithness Horizons museum in Thurso.
 The right femur, displayed in dark purple, was destroyed during the original carbon dating programme in the 1990’s.

 The human bones were examined by Mary Harman (her full report can be found on the Highland HER record for the site found here).
 The bones were considered to be in a relatively well preserved state and no evidence of injury or disease was identified.

 In 2016/17 a second osteological assessment was carried out on the human remains, details of which will be published in the winter of 2018.

 The skull had survived in a very good condition, although the mandible and most of the occipital bone were missing.
 The cranium was reported as being very short and broad, although there was no sign of distortion.
 Harman noted that the individual had an exceptionally high cephalic/cranial index.
 My own measurements suggest a cepahlic index of 89.6, classified as hyperbrachycephalic bordering on ultrabrachycephalic.
 The skull has been examined recently (December 2015) by a burial archaeologist who has retaken these measurements (awaiting report).

 Three examples of skull shapes with the Achavanich individual on the right, my own in the middle, and my partners on the left (Copyright Maya Hoole).
 Please know that these are the skull shapes viewed from above looking down on the top of the skull.